Do you have a moment for an interview?

 What it really costs

-Do the maths.
-You schedule an interview.
-The auditee prepares (or does not, but blocks an hour anyway).
-You turn up with two auditors.
-The conversation takes an hour.
-Then you write it up — that takes at least another hour.
-You review it, your colleague reviews it, you correct it, you send it over, the auditee reads it, provides comments ("that's not what I said"), you amend it, send it again, and somewhere three weeks later you have a document everyone agrees with.
-Cost: six to eight hours of work.
-Output: exactly the same as if you had emailed: "Can you demonstrate that control X is being performed?
-If yes, send the evidence.
-If no, let me know why not."
-That is one email.
-Five minutes.
+Then you write it up — that's at least another hour.
+You review it, your colleague reviews it, you correct it, you send it out, the auditee reads it, provides comments ("that's not what I said"), you adjust, send again, and somewhere three weeks later you have a document everyone agrees with.

-What should you do instead?
+What to do instead?

 A bit of theory: what kind of method is an interview, actually?

-When to interview and when not to
+When to interview and when not to?

 When not to interview

-2. When a short, targeted question by email or via a checklist achieves exactly the same result: "demonstrate that control X is being performed" or "send evidence of Y"4.
+2. When a short, targeted question by email or via a checklist achieves exactly the same result: "demonstrate that control X is operating" or "send evidence of Y"4.
 Then an interview is mainly an expensive way to get the same answer, with added noise, socially desirable explanations and interpretation problems25.

 When to interview